abhisheks008/Play-With-Python/Tic Tac Toe/README.md

 1. PyGame: Pygame is a cross-platform set of Python modules which is used to create video games.

 **WHAT I HAD DONE**
+First I decided the Game Design.
+I didnt like the terminal interface, so I decided to use PyGame, which is a library consisting of various useful tools for Video Game Development.
+I decided to use the Google Tic Tac Toe theme.